CZ-NIC/knot-resolver/tests/pytests/README.rst

    $ pytest-3  # sequential, all tests (with exception of few special tests)
    $ pytest-3 test_conn_mgmt.py::test_ignore_garbage   # specific test only
-   $ pytest-3 -s # turn on verbose logs even for successfull tests
+   $ pytest-3 --html pytests.html --self-contained-html  # html report

 It's highly recommended to run these tests in parallel, since lot of them wait for kresd timeout.
 This can be don with `python-xdist`: